splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/20-otel-collector.md

 Once the installation is completed, you can login into the  **Splunk Observability Cloud** with the URL provided by the Instructor.
 First, Navigate to **Kubernetes Navigator** in the **Infrastructure**![infra](../images/infra-icon.png?classes=inline&height=25px) section to see the metrics from your cluster in the **K8s nodes** pane.
 Change the *Time* filter to the last 15 Minutes (-15m) to focus on the latest data.

-Use the regular filter option at the top of the Navigator and select `k8s.cluster.name` **(1)** and type or select the cluster name of your workshop instance (you can get the unique part from your cluster name by using the `INSTANCE` from the output from the shell script you run earlier).
-(You can also select you cluster by clicking on on its image in the cluster pane.)
+Use the regular filter option at the top of the Navigator and select `k8s.cluster.name` **(1)** and type or select the cluster name of your workshop instance (you can get the unique part from your cluster name by using the `INSTANCE` from the output from the shell script you ran earlier).
+(You can also select your cluster by clicking on its image in the cluster pane.)

 You should see metrics **(3)** & log events **(4)** related to your cluster.
-Also a `Mysql` pane **(5)** should appear,when you click on that pane, you can see the MySQL related metrics from you database.
+Also, a `Mysql` pane **(5)** should appear, when you click on that pane, you can see the MySQL related metrics from your database.

 ![Navigator](../images/navigator.png)

-Once you see data flowing for your host and mysql shows metrics as well, we are then ready to get started with the auto instrumentation component.
+Once you see data flowing for your host and MySQL shows metrics as well, we are then ready to get started with the auto instrumentation component.